isomorphic-software/smartclient-docs/classes/CanvasItem.md

 ### Description
 This text is shown as a tooltip prompt when the cursor hovers over this item.

-When the item is [read-only](FormItem.md#method-formitemsetcanedit) a different hover can be shown with [FormItem.readOnlyHover](FormItem.md#attr-formitemreadonlyhover).
-Or, when the item is [disabled](FormItem.md#attr-formitemdisabled) or read-only with [readOnlyDisplay:disabled](FormItem.md#attr-formitemreadonlydisplay) a different hover can be shown with [FormItem.disabledHover](FormItem.md#attr-formitemdisabledhover).
+When item is [read-only](FormItem.md#method-formitemsetcanedit) a different hover can be shown with [FormItem.readOnlyHover](FormItem.md#attr-formitemreadonlyhover).
+Or, when item is [disabled](FormItem.md#attr-formitemdisabled) or read-only with [readOnlyDisplay:disabled](FormItem.md#attr-formitemreadonlydisplay) a different hover can be shown with [FormItem.disabledHover](FormItem.md#attr-formitemdisabledhover).

-Note that when the form is [disabled](Canvas.md#attr-canvasdisabled), or when this item [suppresses hovers](FormItem.md#attr-formitemcanhover), this prompt will not be shown.
+Note that when the form is [disabled](Canvas.md#attr-canvasdisabled) this prompt will not be shown.

 ### Groups